magmax/puppet-sentry/README.md

-This is a Puppet module for sentry based on the second generation layout ("NextGen") of Example42 Puppet Modules.
+This is a Puppet module for [Sentry] based on the second generation layout ("NextGen") of Example42 Puppet Modules.

 Made by Miguel Ángel Garcia / MagMax